templates-world/svelte-vite-ts-windi/README.md

-# Svelte + WindiCSS + TS + Vite
+# Svelte + WindiCSS + TS + Vite + Yarn 2

 This template should help get you started developing with Svelte and TypeScript in Vite.
-It adds [WindiCSS](https://windicss.org) too instead of Tailwind.
+It adds [WindiCSS](https://windicss.org) too instead of Tailwind, and uses Yarn 2 instead of Yarn.

 ## Recommended IDE Setup